slatedocs/slate/source/index.html.md

 }
 ```

-Lets you create a report, with transactions, in a user’s account from your external system.
+Lets you create a report, with transactions, in a user’s account.

 ### `requestJobDescription` format